-Displays the SQL Server execution plan for a query running on a specific SQL Data Warehouse or Parallel Data Warehouse Compute node or Control node.
+Displays the SQL Server execution plan for a query running on a specific Azure Synapse Analytics or Analytics Platform System (PDW) Compute node or Control node.
 Use this to troubleshoot query performance problems while queries are running on the Compute nodes and Control node.

 Identifier for the distribution that is running the query plan.
 This is an integer and cannot be NULL.
-Used when targeting SQL Data Warehouse.
+Value must be between 1 and 60.
+Used when targeting Azure Synapse Analytics.